 He is an active reviewer in different journals such as Elsevier Computer Networks, MDPI and member at the program committee at 14th IEEE International Conference on Ubiquitous Computing and Communication.
 Also, he has been invited as a keynote Speaker by British Embassy at UK-Kuwait Cyber Security Education & Research Conference (CERC2019).

-Our facilities on the Treforest Campus are at the cutting edge of computer development.
-There’s a Digital Investigation Lab, which is a computer forensic facility typical of those used by law enforcement agencies to analyse computer files and digital media for use as evidence in court.
+Our facilities are at the cutting edge of computer development.
+The Digital Investigation Lab is a computer forensic facility typical of those used by law enforcement agencies to analyse computer files and digital media for use as evidence in court.

-Our cyber security facilities include a suite of computer labs, a seminar room, a dedicated server room equipped with the latest high-powered kit, and a brand new forensic investigation lab where you can run a diagnostic of a computer hard disk under digital microscopes.
+Cyber security facilities include a dedicated server room equipped with the latest high-powered kit, and a brand new forensic investigation lab where you can run a diagnostic of a computer hard disk under digital microscopes.

 The University also hosts the Wales Women in STEM network which works to support women working in STEM in academia, industry and education.

 Academic progression is encouraged whether you are engaged in research and development, innovation and engagement or teaching and learning.
 There is a clear framework for progression from lecturer through to Associate Professor and Professor.

 Our Graduate School provides strong support to staff who are, or want to develop into, research supervisors, examiners and chairs of vivas.